vad1m198/approve-info/README.md

 </a>

 This is simple lightning component to show all records pending for approval on one page.
-This component uses custom metadata type for customization.
-Before deploy this code first create custom metadata type with name 'ApproveInfo' and add text field 'FieldsToShow'.
+This component needs setinngs.
+Code contain 'ApproveInfoConfig__c' custom object to config component.
-Create one ApproveInfo_mdt record for each object to show on the page.
-Populate Label with Object apiName and FieldsToShow with comma separated apiNames of fields to show on the page for current object.
+Create one ApproveInfoConfig__c record for each object for each user to show on the page.
+Populate Object_apiName__c with Object apiName, Fields_To_show_json__c with object in JSON format which represents map of field apiName to Label to show on the page.
-Page does not support relationship fields.
+Component supports relationship fields.